 Camping Holidays in Holland

-Amsterdam's annual dance festival takes place on a variety of stages at the Leidesplein and other venues across Amsterdam.
-Dances are performed by international artists and contemporary choreographers.
+Amsterdam's annual contemporary dance festival takes place on a variety of stages at the Leidesplein and other venues across Amsterdam.
+Dances are performed by international artists and contemporary choreographers, showcasing all the latest trends and the most innovative creations in the field.
 Text, visual arts, film and urban dance are a regular feature of this festival.
-2016 dates to be confirmed.
+2019 dates to be confirmed.